oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 - Conduct application testing on anonymized data.
 - Maintain the relationships and integrity of reference data.
-- Ensure compliance with privacy regulations, even when sharing data externally.
+- Helps comply with privacy regulations, even when sharing data externally.

 **What You Accomplished:**
 Queried and reviewed subsetted and masked data on production and development environments using Oracle SQL Developer.